josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/⚖️_phantom_claim_double_blade.md

 ## 🏮 Footer

-*⚖️ Phantom Claim as Double Blade* is a living node of the Polaris Protocol.
+*Phantom Claim as Double Blade* is a living node of the Polaris Protocol.
 It records how phantom narratives function as multi-target discrediting tools within a suppression economy, and outlines minimal-reactivity countermeasures and early warning signals.

 > 📡 Cross-references: